AdobeDocs/workfront.en/help/quicksilver/scenario-planner/share-a-plan.md

 ## Prerequisites

-* The users given permissions to the plan must have access to the Scenario Planner area in their Access Levels, as granted by your Workfront administrator, in order to receive permissions to a plan.
+* The users given permissions to the plan must have access to the [!DNL Scenario Planner] area in their Access Levels, as granted by your [!DNL Workfront] administrator, in order to receive permissions to a plan.

-  For example, Requestors cannot view, create, or edit plans.
+  For example, [!UICONTROL Requestors] cannot view, create, or edit plans.
 You should keep this in mind when sharing a plan with a user who has a Requestor license.

  <!--
   NOTE: ensure this stays this way and they don't restrict Workers from SP as well??
 OR ensure you can even SEE Requestors as an option or they are not grayed out??)
   -->

-For more information about access to the Scenario Planner for various license types, see [Grant access to Scenario Planner](../administration-and-setup/add-users/configure-and-grant-access/grant-access-sp.md).
+For more information about access to the [!DNL Scenario Planner] for various license types, see [Grant access to [!DNL Scenario Planner]](../administration-and-setup/add-users/configure-and-grant-access/grant-access-sp.md).

 ## Considerations about plan sharing